AdobeDocs/journey-optimizer.en/help/using/start/playbooks.md

 >
 >* Create a sandbox
 >* Configure user permissions
->* Configure Journey Optimizer channel surfaces for e-mail, push, and SMS notifications
+>* Configure Journey Optimizer channel configurations for e-mail, push, and SMS notifications

 Use Case Playbooks are pre-defined workflows addressing common use cases that you can perform using Adobe Experience Platform and Journey Optimizer.